 With the standard 'User Interface (UI)' of the Salesforce Lightning Platform, the simplest SaaS apps are created as a set of forms and workflows that require no Code-based customisation and may move through the five iterative steps of Design Thinking at speed.

 Although many Use Cases for Design Thinking and the Salesforce Lightning Platform are typically characterised as Meaningful Journeys for forms, moving through workflows, to complete processes and tasks, there can be more complex scenarios, requiring an extra layer of Design Thinking and technology.
 This is where we can look at 'Extreme' Users, that require us to move beyond the most simplistic No-Code and the standard User Interface (UI) of the Salesforce Lightning Platform.

 This is where we add a newer Salesforce technology that delivers some elements of 'Low-Code' beyond the pure No-Code declarative programming, but where this injection of syntax-level Code and imperative programming is kept to a minimum.
 This technology is Salesforce Einstein.

-I work with organisations of all shapes and sizes, where the common starting point is this: solving compelling problems through combining Design Thinking and the Salesforce Lightning Platform.
-Remember, this starts with the most important step in Design Thinking: Empathize.
-In practice, this means bringing all stakeholders together and, through a series of workshops, apply Empathy Mapping to ensure a true input to the second step in Design Thinking: Define.
+I work with startups, enterprises and software publishers of all shapes and sizes, where a common starting point is this: solving compelling problems through combining Design Thinking and the Salesforce Lightning Platform.
+This starts with the first step in Design Thinking: Empathize.
+In practice, this first step means bringing all stakeholders together.
+Through a series of workshops, we apply Empathy Mapping to ensure a true input to the second step in Design Thinking: Define.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!